icersummer/solr_javas/README.md

 - the second to run to index, should identify whether the JAVA file has been indexed; and skip the indexed files.

+# Solr Version
+- The current used Solr version in this project is 3.6.0.
+- There is another Solr web-based project  with latest version 5.0.0.

 Useful Links: